nxherl/CITS4407-24500079/README.md

 CITS4407 Sem 1 2025 Assignment 2

-This repository is created for completing assignment 2 of CITS4407.
+This repository is created for completing CITS4407 assignment 2 SEM 1 2025.

 Following is the assignment details